 The City of Lights knows that tourists bring with them millions and millions of euros every year.
+Its not that place where you can get an top umbrella strollers under 100$ for shure.

 For good reason, Paris is more than the home to the Lost Generation, it is a literal mecca of culture, art and culinary delights.
 It is one of the most interesting cities in the world.